-Opening in 2012, AEIOU's Bundaberg centre has the capacity to enrol 12 children on a full-time basis.
-The centre is located on Central Queensland University's Bundaberg Campus under a Long day Care Childcare licence to enable flexibility for families, ensuring parents and carers can remain in the workforce, access resources and genuine support while their children receive therapy and education to help them reach their own individual milestones.
+Open since 2012, AEIOU's Bundaberg centre has the capacity to enrol 16 children with autism on a full-time basis.
+The centre is located on Central Queensland University's Bundaberg Campus under a Long Day Care Childcare licence to enable flexibility for families, ensuring parents and carers can remain in the workforce, access resources and genuine support while their children receive early intervention therapy and education to help them reach their own individual milestones.
 The centre is a result of local community lobbying for local services to meet their community's needs.

 P 07 4155 0399